AndreyVMarkelov/confluence-group-mentions/README.md

-# confluence-group-mentions
+# Group Mentions Macro For Confluence
-This plugin for Atlassian Confluence contains Macro which exposes the group to list of members as mentions.
+This Plug-In for Atlassian Confluence contains Macro which list the group members as Confluence mentions.